automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Dryptosaurus.md

 # Dryptosaurus
-## Description: The first tyrannosaur to be discovered in the U.S.
+## The first tyrannosaur to be discovered in the U.S.